 Getting a good night's sleep during the summer months can be a nightmare without your AC.

-But try to avoid using it all the time, otherwise your next bill will be the keeping you up instead.
+But try to avoid using it all the time, otherwise, your next bill will be the keeping you up instead.

-Here’s a list of tips to improving the cost efficiency of your aircon.
+Here’s a list of tips for

 4. Do you have a swimming pool?